thofisch/doc-api/api_guidelines.md

 #### Creating Resources

-It is legitimate to use either `PUT` or `POST` create new resources.
-So which should you use for creating new resources?
-The correct answer, inevitably, is "it depends".
-However, the general consensus is that adding a new resource without knowing the new URI is a `POST` operation (each call will yield a new resource).
-If the URI is known use `PUT` because successive calls will not create a new resource, as `PUT` is idempotent.
+It is legitimate to use either `PUT` or `POST` create new resources, however, the general consensus is that creating a new resource without knowing the final URI is a `POST` operation (each call will yield a new resource).
+If the URI (or part of it) is known, use `PUT`, because successive calls will not create a new resource, as `PUT` is idempotent.

 - **DO** return `201 Created` and a `Location` header containing the URI of the newly created resource.
 - **DO** include a `Content-Location` header containing the URI of the newly created resource, if the response body includes a complete representation of the newly created resource.
 - **CONSIDER** including the `Last-Modified` and `ETag` headers of the newly created resource for optimistic concurrency.

+### Large Queries/Stored Queries

+Sometimes it may be necessary to support queries with large inputs, and the query string may no longer be an option.
+For those cases:

+- **DO** use `POST` to support large queries, as a necessary trade-off to address a practical limitation, even though this is a misuse of the uniform interface, and a consequence is a loss of cacheability
+- **CONSIDER** the fact pagination may also cause extra latency, since `POST`s are not cached.
+- **CONSIDER** using stored queries to improve cacheability and reuse across clients:
+    - **DO** create a new resource whose state contains the query criteria.
+Return `201 Created` and a `Location` header referring to a resource created.
+    - **DO** implement a `GET` request for the new resource such that it returns query results.
+    - **DO** find the resource that matches the request, and redirect the client to the URI of that resource, if the same or another client repeats the same query request using `POST`.
+    - **DO** support pagination via `GET` instead of `POST`.
+    - **CONSIDER** the number of different queries and evaluate cache hit ratio, and whether named queries are a better option.

 #### Asynchronous Tasks